A 600-pound man, only 23 years old, cried out for help on YouTube, and his video has gone viral, reaching almost 200,000 views.

 "This is my last chance, my last hope, one of them at least," he said.
 "I'm really scared that I'm not going to be able to watch my niece and nephew grow up, and I'm not going to have a family of my own."

-Dr. Lou Aronne, director of the Comprehensive Weight Control Program at NY-Presbyterian/Weill Cornell Medical Center, says obesity is a much bigger problem than simply eating healthier.
+Dr. Lou Aronne, clinical professor of medicine at Weill Medical College of Cornell University, says obesity is a much bigger problem than simply eating healthier.

 "People are going to be inclined to look at this and say, Why doesn't this guy just go on a diet?" he said.
 "I gotta tell you, it's a lot harder than it looks."